openaccess-dk/openaccess-dk.github.io/oaw23.md

 The webinars are held in the course of week 43 (October 23-27 2023).
 For details about the individual webinars, see below.
 All the webinars are free of charge and anyone can sign up.
 All webinars are held in English.
 The webinars will be recorded and uploaded to the website afterwards.
 Please note, when you have completed a registration to a webinar, you will not receive a confirmation by e-mail.
 The Zoom link to the webinar will be sent to you by e-mail one week and again one day before the webinar begins.

-#### About Open Access Week
-Open Access Week is an annual event, which through various activities and events seeks to promote and disseminate all aspects of Open Access.
-Open Access Week was first held in 2009 and always takes place in the last week of October.

-This year the theme of the week is “Open for Climate Justice”.
-Visit the International Open Access Week [website](https://www.openaccessweek.org/) for more information about this year’s theme and activities.

 #### Programme of the Danish Open Access Week 2023

 ##### Monday - October 23